 How to Write Every Day: Tips & Advice

-I've previously shared posts with advice on how to build a writing habit, tips for doing a daily writing challenge for a finite amount of time, or the three things you need to be in order to write regularly, but one thing I've never specifically written is a guide to writing every day.
+I've previously shared posts with writing advice on how to build a writing habit, tips for doing a daily writing challenge for a finite amount of time, or the three things you need to be in order to write regularly, but one thing I've never specifically written is a guide to writing every day.

 The main reason for this is that I don't actually write every day and indeed I haven't for some time.
 When I became a mother I quickly realised that trying to do that is setting myself up for a fall.
 Prior to having children I did write every day, most days.
 Now I'm a mother I don't write every day, most days.
 In fact, if I manage a string of four days or more writing every day I am VERY happy.

 This is the way it will be while my children are very young, and I am looking after at least one of them full-time nearly every day.
 In the beginning I found this transition hard and frustrating, but now I accept it for what it is and instead I focus on just writing regularly - i.e. not letting too many days (or ahem, weeks) pass without me trying to write something even if it's just 100 words.

 So, when Priyanka Gupta from On My Canvas, a fellow travel blogger and fiction writer, reached out to me and asked if she could share her tips for writing every day I was very keen to read it and share it with you.

 I know for many people building a daily writing habit is a very effective way to achieve the writing goals they want to achieve, and quickly.
 There is a lot of power in writing every day as it becomes an easier habit to maintain as you naturally make time and space for it in your life - like cleaning your teeth, showering, getting dressed, which are all things you do every day without question or conflict (I hope!) - so if you want to learn how to write every day then please do read Priyanka's tips below.